-1 Gas oils, diesel and light heating oils in the flash point range of 55 °C to 75 °C may be regarded as a special group for some regulatory purposes as these hydrocarbons mixtures have varying flash point in that range.
+Gas oils, diesel and light heating oils in the flash point range of 55 °C to 75 °C may be regarded as a special group for some regulatory purposes as these hydrocarbons mixtures have varying flash point in that range.
 Thus classification of these products in Category 3 or 4 may be determined by the pertinent regulation or competent authority.

-2 Liquids with a flash point of more than 35 °C may be regarded as non-flammable liquids for some regulatory purposes (e.g. transport) if negative results have been obtained in the sustained combustibility test L.2 of Part III, section 32 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria.
+&lt;sup>2 Liquids with a flash point of more than 35 °C and not more than 60 °C may be regarded as non-flammable liquids for some regulatory purposes (e.g. transport) if negative results have been obtained in the sustained combustibility test L.2 of Part III, section 32 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria.

-2.6.4.2.1 In order to classify a flammable liquid, data on its flash point and initial boiling point are needed.
-Data can be determined by testing, found in literature or calculated.

-2.6.4.2.2 In the case of mixtures3 containing known flammable liquids in defined concentrations, although they may contain non-volatile components e.g. polymers, additives, the flash point need not be determined experimentally if the calculated flash point of the mixture, using the method given in 2.6.4.2.3 below, is at least 5 °C greater than the relevant classification criterion and provided that:

-- (a) The composition of the mixture is accurately known (if the material has a specified range of composition, the composition with the lowest calculated flash point should be selected for assessment); - (b) The flash point (closed-cup as given in 2.6.4.2.5 below) of each component is known (an appropriate correlation has to be applied when these data are extrapolated to other temperatures than test conditions); - (c) The activity coefficient is known for each component as present in the mixture including the temperature dependence; - (d) The liquid phase is homogeneous.

-2.6.4.2.3 A suitable method is described in Gmehling and Rasmussen (Ind.
+- 2.6.4.2.1 In order to classify a flammable liquid, data on its flash point and initial boiling point are needed.
+Data can be determined by testing, found in literature or calculated. - 2.6.4.2.2 In the case of mixtures containing known flammable liquids in defined concentrations, although they may contain non-volatile ingredients e.g. polymers, additives, the flash point need not be determined experimentally if the calculated flash point of the mixture, using the method given in 2.6.4.2.3 below, is at least 5 $^{\circ}$ C greater than the relevant classification criterion (23 $^{\circ}$ C and 60 $^{\circ}$ C, respectively) and provided that: - (a) The composition of the mixture is accurately known (if the material has a specified range of composition, the composition with the lowest calculated flash point should be selected for assessment); - (b) The lower explosion limit of each ingredient is known (an appropriate correlation has to be applied when these data are extrapolated to other temperatures than test conditions) as well as a method for calculating the lower explosion limit of the mixture; - (c) The temperature dependence of the saturated vapour pressure and of the activity coefficient is known for each ingredient as present in the mixture; - (d) The liquid phase is homogeneous. - 2.6.4.2.3 A suitable method is described in Gmehling and Rasmussen (Ind.
 Eng.
 Chem.
 Fundament, 21, 186, (1982)).
-For a mixture containing non-volatile components, e.g. polymers or additives, the flash point is calculated from the volatile components.
-It is considered that a non-volatile component only slightly decreases the partial pressure of the solvents and the calculated flash point is only slightly below the measured value.

-2.6.4.2.4 If data are not available, the flash point and the initial boiling point shall be determined through testing.
+For a mixture containing non-volatile ingredients, e.g. polymers or additives, the flash point is calculated from the volatile ingredients.
+It is considered that a non-volatile ingredient only slightly decreases the partial pressure of the solvents and the calculated flash point is only slightly below the measured value. - 2.6.4.2.4 If data are not available, the flash point and the initial boiling point shall be determined through testing.
 The flash point shall be determined by closed-cup test method.
-Open-cup tests are acceptable only in special cases.

-2.6.4.2.5 The following is a list of documents describing methods for determining the flash point of flammable liquids:
+Open-cup tests are acceptable only in special cases. - 2.6.4.2.5 The following methods for determining the flash point of flammable liquids should be used: